WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2017-10-17-how-i-learned-programming-part-4.md

 author: Wolfgang Ofner
 categories: [Programming]
 tags: [ASP.NET MVC, CSS, HTML, Javascript, Learning, PHP]
+description: In this post I will tell you how I learned web development.
+First I learned HTML, CSS and Javascript.
+Later I learned PHP and ASP.NET MVC.
 ---
 Welcome to part 4 of how I learned programming.
 In my last post, I wrote about how I learned Java and C++ in Canada and how the teacher there impressed me.
 You can find this post <a href="/how-i-learned-programming-part-3/" target="_blank" rel="noopener">here</a>.